DCPower Batteries & Foodstuffs North Island

 DCPower and grocery giant Foodstuffs North Island have endured a long-standing relationship since 2005.
 Offering unrivalled battery knowledge and expertise that has undoubtedly contributed to smooth operations and significant environmental gains for Foodstuffs cutting-edge distribution centers around the North Island.

 The relationship has ensured the ongoing success of Foodstuffs, as the needs of their business have grown over time from a single shift to a now 24/7 (3-shift) operation.
 This has resulted in increasing pressure on the company’s materials handling equipment.
 We were challenged with balancing the needs of the business with an acceptable return on investment: Minimizing downtime whilst still achieving an acceptable performance from the Foodstuffs forklift battery fleet which can hold an average value of $8,000 each.

 The 4-year trial was so successful that most of the gel batteries involved far exceeded their predicted service life of 3 years, with several still in operation today!

-DCPower Batteries have not only championed the introduction of this new technology, their open minds and innovate approach have also seen other developments come to light.
-In 2015, based on feedback from Foodstuffs, DCPower developed a unique plugging mechanism designed to incorporate 2 charging steps in to one.
-The QPlug was designed and built in-house and included some battery modifications that were made at factory-level.
+We have not only championed the introduction of this new technology, our open minds and innovative approach have also seen other developments come to light.
+In 2015, based on feedback from Foodstuffs, we developed a unique plugging mechanism designed to incorporate two charging steps into one.
+The QPlug was designed and built in-house and included some battery modifications that were made at factory level.
 It is in use with all Foodstuffs gel batteries today.